 - Backups: Julie’n Davenport, Max Scharping, Greg Mancz, Zach Fulton

 - Preseason Cuts: Malcolm Pridgeon, Maurquice Shakir, Roderick Johnson, Matt Kalil, Rick Leonard, David Steinmetz

 The offensive line is the big question mark here.
 As stated earlier, they gave up 65 sacks to their franchise QB, which is unacceptable.

-Howard was the teams first round pick and looks to start immediately alongside Center Martin.
-The other positions seem to be wide open and looks for fellow rookie Scharping to earn a starting role as the season progresses.
+Howard was the team’s first-round pick and looks to start immediately alongside Center Martin.
+The other positions seem to be wide open and look for fellow rookie Scharping to earn a starting role as the season progresses.

 - Starters: J.J.
 Watt, D.J.
 Reader, Angelo Blackson

 - Backups: Carlos Watkins, Joel Heath, Albert Huggins, Charles Omenihu

 - Preseason Cuts: Johnny Dwight, Tracy Sprinkle, Brandon Dunn, Javi Edwards, Walter Palmore, Ira Savage-Lewis